ak-daya/what-to-watch/README.md

 - /data: contains the raw and cleaned dataset
 - process_notebook.ipynb: contains the process notebook (Jupyter Notebook) explaining the entire research process including data cleaning, processing and model design and development process.

+Note:

+There are two datasets used in this experiment.
+In the /data/raw folder, the first file is titled movies.csv.
+The second dataset used to augment the first is too large to be uploaded to GitHub.
+It can be downloaded from IMDb's data repo:

+IMDb movie-language metadata dataset (https://datasets.imdbws.com/title.akas.tsv.gz)
+- associates a movie with its language.
+These datasets can then be merged on rows where language = english.

 ### About the Data

 The "Movie Industry" dataset selected for this project is hosted on Kaggle (https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download).
 This was directly downloaded.
 The data contains a variety of features, but has several missing or inaccurate values as detailed below.
 These will be dealt with before use with a machine learning algorithm, as the quality of the training data is crucial to a model's quality.